Smart decisions in packaging design can result in cost savings over time.

 To solve the need for the product packaging to adapt with the product changes, we chose a polyethylene foam deck.
 This foam insert featured custom die cut holes to house each specific piece of the Endovascular Graft.
 The foam casing also keeps the secured in place during travel.
 A key element to the long-term adaptability of this casing of the parts, in this case the foam insert.
-With that in the insert was designed to be removable.
+The foam deck was created with extra cavities inserted with plugs, that could be removed as the product line grew.
+In addition, the whole foam insert can be removed, should they need to completely re-design that at a later date.
 This allow the insert to be updated on its own rather than having to reproduce the entire case.

 The specialty case had a positive impact on the 200 multi-national Sales Reps.
 The lifespan of the case was increased with the allowance of future product modifications in the original design.
 The case design ultimately resulted in a cost savings for Cook Medical.